jimmy-landry/HA-Tablet-Dashboard-Config/Frosted Glass Dashboard Guide.md

 - [Vertical Stack In Card](https://my.home-assistant.io/redirect/hacs_repository/?owner=ofekashery&repository=vertical-stack-in-card&category=plugin)
 - [Card Mod](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-card-mod&category=plugin)
 > [!IMPORTANT]
 > The layout card component is **CRUCIAL** for the dashboard to function properly.
-If not installed, nothing will load and you'll get a nice, large error box like the one below that shows the _entire_ config file that makes the dashboard work.
+If not installed, nothing will load and you'll get a nice, large error box that shows the _entire_ config file that makes the dashboard work.
 No one wants that, so please be sure you have this installed.
 I got a lot of questions about this last time around so I figured I should make it extra clear.

 ### Configure Date & Time Sensors (optional)